RobloxAPI/doc/GUIDELINES.md

 A document must have one trailing newline at the end of the file.

 ### Links
-In order to decouple documents from a particular rendering, several URL schemes are defined for referring to other documents or resources.
+In order to decouple documents from a particular rendering, several URI schemes are defined for referring to other documents or resources.

 - `res:$PATH`: Refers to a file located in the resource directory.